grype/SwiftBeacon/Documentation/Filtering.md

 ## Filtering with loggers

-Probably the most obvious place to filter signals is at the logger level.
-For example, to log only errors:
+The most direct place to filter signals is at the logger level.
+All subclasses of `SignalLogger` accept a filter block as their final argument.

+For example, to log only errors to the console:

 ```swift
 ConsoleLogger.starting(name: "Console") { $0 is ErrorSignal }
 ```

-All subclasses of `SignalLogger` accept a filter block as their final argument.
-If you're implementing your own logger - it's best to follow the lead here.

 We can get more creative here and filter in only errors and any signal that originates from files with a certain path: